rhaulcy/wtp-eecs-2018/pset3/README.md

 else:
     print "hit"
 ```

-Fill in the following table with the appropriate outputs (the answers can be entered into `blackjack.py` using comments):

 | card1 | card2 | dealer_card | output |
 | ----- | ----- | ----------- | ------ |